Torpedo tube

 A torpedo tube is a cylindrical device for launching torpedoes.
+There are two main types of torpedo tube: underwater tubes fitted to submarines and some surface ships, and deck-mounted units (also referred to as torpedo launchers) installed aboard surface vessels.

 Torpedo tubes of the French SNLE Redoutable: French submarines use pistons to push the torpedo outside the tube, instead of blowing it out with compressed air.

-There are two main types of torpedo tube: underwater tubes fitted to submarines and some surface ships, and deck-mounted units (also referred to as torpedo launchers) installed aboard surface vessels.
 Deck-mounted torpedo launchers are usually designed for a specific type of torpedo, while submarine torpedo tubes are general-purpose launchers, and are often also capable of deploying mines and cruise missiles.
-Most modern launchers are standardized on a 12.75 in diameter for light torpedoes (deck mounted aboard ship) or a 21 in diameter for heavy torpedoes (underwater tubes), although torpedoes of other classes and diameters have been used.
+Most modern launchers are standardized on a 12.75 in diameter for light torpedoes (deck mounted aboard ship) or a 21 in diameter for heavy torpedoes (underwater tubes), introduction and standardization of said diameters was during 1963 and 1934 respectively, although torpedoes of other classes and diameters have been used.

 Submarine torpedo tube

 A submarine torpedo tube is a more complex mechanism than a torpedo tube on a surface ship, because the tube has to accomplish the function of moving the torpedo from the normal atmospheric pressure within the submarine into the sea at the ambient pressure of the water around the submarine.
 Thus a submarine torpedo tube operates on the principle of an airlock.